zzzgit/hakim/README.md

 ### is

-whether the string represent a special string or number(more details on entities chapter)
+whether the string represent a special string or number(more details on entities section)

 ### isNot